ryndshn/Kettering_University_Media/readme.md

 ## Kettering University Media

-A place for Kettering students to share media.
+A place for Kettering students to share media from events.